tekktrik/InvenTree-Plugin-STLViewer/README.md

 ## Usage

-The STLViewer panel will automatically appear when looking at parts that have STL files as attachments!
+The STL Viewer panel will automatically appear when looking at parts that have STL files as attachments!
 There will be a tab for each STL file.